AWS VPC NAT – NAT Gateway

 Amazon Inspector

-• Amazon Inspector is a vulnerability management service that continuously scans the AWS workloads for vulnerabilities.
+• Amazon Inspector is an automated vulnerability management service that continuously scans AWS workloads for software vulnerabilities and unintended network exposure.

-• creates a finding, when a software vulnerability or network issue is discovered, that describes the vulnerability, rates its severity, identifies the affected resource and provides remediation guidance.
+• creates a finding when a software vulnerability or network issue is discovered, that describes the vulnerability, rates its severity, identifies the affected resource, and provides remediation guidance.

 • SSM agents can be set up as VPC Interface endpoints to avoid sending any information over the internet.